77Vincent/sequelize-easy-query/README.md

   }),
 })
 ```
-Now you can order the table by "age" **OR** "updated_at" respectively, only two options are usable: DESC or ASC:
+Only two options are usable: DESC or ASC:
 ```bash
 example.com/api/users?age=DESC
 ```
 ```bash
 example.com/api/users?updated_at=ASC
 ```
-Multiple ordering is meaningless, only the first query will work:
+Multiple ordering is meaningless, only the first one will work:
 ```bash
 example.com/api/users?age=DESC&updated_at=ASC
 ```